 In order to preserve the integrity of the review process, when a reviewer has a financial interest or fiduciary relationship with an applicant or organisation the applicant is affiliated with, Reset will, following an investigation (where required) and at its discretion, disqualify the reviewer from reviewing the application.

 Reviewers commit not to disclose any of the non-public, proprietary, or confidential information contained within an application, whether or not labeled as such, without prior written consent from Reset.
 If disclosure of application information will occur in the future, reviewers commit to notify Reset and the relevant applicant at least 30 days in advance.
-If disclosure of application information occurs without notice, reviewers commit to notifying Reset and the applicant as soon as they realize a disclosure has been made.
+If disclosure of application information occurs without notice, reviewers commit to notifying Reset and the applicant as soon as they realise a disclosure has been made.

 Reset wants applicants to trust us and our reviewers with non-public, proprietary, or confidential information.
 We understand the importance and utility of keeping some objectives non-public for the sake of accomplishing bigger goals.
 We also believe responsible knowledge sharing increases the efficacy of those working towards shared aims.
 We very much hope the application information shared with reviewers who are serving the public interest (such as journalists, government officials, policymakers, etc.) will augment their own work and in the process, advance the shared aims of applicants, reviewers, and Reset.
 We also understand that for these people, signing a standard non-disclosure agreement may compromise their integrity and ability to serve the public interest.
 What we ask for and how we ask it in this policy is an attempt to balance these needs.